nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 ## Usage

-1. **Create a Folder and Set Up a Virtual Environment:**
-    - Create a new folder for the project and navigate into it.
+Create a new folder for the project and navigate into it.

-    - Open a terminal or command prompt window.
+Open a terminal or command prompt window and run the following command to set up a virtual environment.

     ```bash
     python -m venv venv